VadlamudiNaveen/VadlamudiNaveen/README.md

 ### Hi, I'm Naveen Vadlamudi
-A Software Engineer, currently working with **@VALUE MOMENTUM** on Data.
+A Software Engineer, currently working with **@VALUE MOMENTUM** on **Data**.
-Current i am working on projects which impacts life of every individual, and also my dream is to make a world super crazy place to live.
+Currently I am working on projects which impacts life of every individual, my dream is to make the world super crazy place.

-And i am a Strong Beleiver of Self-Learning, and Self-reliance.
+**I Dream, I Code and I Write**

 - 🔭 I’m currently working with
      > **Data@ValueMomentum**